Here's why the Fed doesn't predict a US recession in the coming years - ExBulletin

 The labor market, a key driver of growth, also remains strong.
 There has been a gradual and orderly slowdown from the breakneck pace of 2021, when the labor market emerged from the depths of the pandemic, but unemployment remains low and payroll growth continues.

-Employers created 275,000 jobs in February and the unemployment rate rose slightly to 3.9% from 3.7%, but has remained below 4% for more than two years.
+Employers added 275,000 jobs in February, and the unemployment rate increased slightly, from 3.7% to 3.9%, but has remained below 4% for more than two years.
 Jobless claims, a proxy for layoffs and often considered the first indicator of any changes in the labor market, remain at historically low levels.

 Skordeles said the economy is expected to remain strong due to better productivity than before the pandemic and structural changes in the workforce.